 By moving too quickly out of a desire to expand without knowing our audience, we miss the opportunity to communicate with them in an efficient and relatable way.
 This means rather than by applying the same methods that were successful in other places, we listen to what consumers need and appeal to their satisfaction.
 Cultural awareness needs to be applied to campaigns and having the right programs, staff, or insight that understands relating and references.

-3. Language Barriers
+3. The International Marketing Challenge Of Language Barriers

 Wanting to expand to a place where you do not know the language.